Morning sickness is one of the earliest signs of pregnancy. It’s almost a rite of passage into this new stage of your life.

 Will I have HG in every pregnancy?

 No one knows what causes hyperemesis gravidarum and it can’t be prevented.
-But having gone through it once, you can be prepared if it happens in your next pregnancy.
+But having gone through it once, you can at least be prepared if it happens in your next pregnancy.

 Some women will wait a few years before becoming pregnant again, as dealing with extreme nausea, vomiting and fatigue with a young child can feel impossible to manage.

-You’ll be more likely to recognize the symptoms and seek help sooner with subsequent pregnancies.
-Early treatment may lessen the severity of HG.
+You’ll be more likely to recognize the most common symptoms and seek help sooner with subsequent pregnancies.
+Early treatment might help avoid severe hyperemesis.

 Your family and friends will also be more aware and more able to support you.